-Transportation is mixed here, when it comes to safety and reliable means of transport: there is a wide network of buses connecting all parts of the city, although tickets are expensive and the bus system is not easy to understand for newcomers.
+Transportation is mixed here when it comes to safety and reliable means of transport: there is a wide network of buses connecting all parts of the city, although tickets are expensive and the bus system is not easy to understand for newcomers.

 Also, when handling money, do it cautiously, in secure places such as shopping malls and banks.

-It goes without saying that you should avoid dark, poorly lit and empty backstreets and areas, or going alone at night, in the entire country of Uruguay and especially here, in the state’s capital Montevideo where, naturally, most of the street crime happens.
+You should avoid dark, poorly lit and empty backstreets and areas, or going alone at night, in the entire country of Uruguay and especially here, in the state’s capital Montevideo where, naturally, most of the street crime happens.

 - Visas - Most countries don't need a visa to enter Montevideo, Uruguay.
 Tourists from Western Europe, Australia, the USA, Canada, and New Zealand automatically receive a 90-day tourist card, and it is possible to renew it for another 90 days.
-However if you are not sure about your visa status, contact your nearest Uruguay embassy for further details and information.
+However, if you are not sure about your visa status, contact your nearest Uruguay embassy for further details and information.

 - Currency - Currency in Montevideo is Uruguayan peso.
 You can withdraw your money from ATMs (which are widespread around the city) but be careful when taking your money and never leave your card out of sight.

 - Weather - The climate in Montevideo is temperate and without any extremes in terms of temperature or precipitation.
-However it is wet year-round.
+However, it is wet year-round.

-- Airports - Actually, Uruguay's busiest international airport, Carrasco International Airport, is located precisely in Montevideo.
+- Airports - Uruguay's busiest international airport, Carrasco International Airport, is located precisely in Montevideo.
 It is also the country's largest airport.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Montevideo, since it covers not only the costs of medical problems, but also theft and loss of valuables.
+- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Montevideo, since it covers not only the costs of medical problems but also theft and loss of valuables.